Research Support and Governance

 A standard set of ethics and governance forms are used throughout WA Health.

-Please note that WA Health HRECs accept either the WA Health Ethics Application Form (WAHEAF) or, for multi-site (especially interstate) projects, the NEAF/HREA.
 However, it is preferable to use the WAHEAF for projects to be conducted at a single site within WA Health or for multi-site projects only conducted within WA.

-The governance review forms are available from the Department of Health Research Governance Forms webpage.
+The governance review forms are available here.

 Making a submission